What is Available

 Federal Direct Loan Program

-Direct Graduate PLUS Loan are federally sponsored loans for students attending graduate school.
-With a Grad PLUS loan, you may borrow up to the full cost of your education, less other financial aid received including scholarships and Direct Unsubsidized loans.
+Direct Graduate PLUS Loans are federally sponsored loans for students attending graduate/professional school.
+With a Graduate PLUS loan, a student may borrow up to the full cost of attendance, less other financial aid received including scholarships and Direct Unsubsidized loans.
 A separate application and credit check are required.

-You can read about the different types of loans for professional students at www.studentloans.gov.
+You can read about the different types of loans for professional students at studentaid.gov.